MaggieJian/Final-AI-Coursework/README.md

-# Surface Classification of Urban Cities using IRIS software
+# Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

-The purpose of this project is to explore the effectiveness of IRIS software for surface classification using an urban setting.
-It creates semi-supervised classified imagery that imports and incorporates data from external sources (name?) (ingest satellite imagery) into the IRIS platform.
-The project can be used for a wide range of applications
+The purpose of this project is to explore the effectiveness of IRIS for surface classification using an urban setting.
+It creates semi-supervised classified imagery that aims to differentiate green spaces from urban walkways/buildings/etc/ in the context of the gardens of the south-eastern country of Singapore, which will be critically analysed using a comparison to supervised/unsupervised ML methods.
+The project can be used for a wide range of applications that can make surface classification more efficient.

+The result summarised: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification.

 This repository provides access to the relevant code, ipynb files, figures and versions for the project.

 # List of contents